 Clamps are pretty versatile and they can go wherever you want them to go.
 However, there are specific spots where you don't want to use them.
 Never place clamps near nerves or near extremely-sensitive areas where damage could easily occur without using extreme caution.
 This includes the clitoris and clitoral hood as well as some of the main blood suppliers to the penis.

 Be Aroused Before Use

 Everything is going to feel better when you're already aroused.
 Use that to your advantage!
 Enjoy foreplay and other types of arousing activities before you begin playing with your clamps.
 You may also want to plan some specific arousing activities for when the clamps are removed.
 Many people find that removing genital clamps makes the area more sensitive for a while, so you should take advantage of this new-found enjoyment if you find that it's true for you as well.

 Gently Work Up Time

 Just like any other type of sexual clamp you'd use, you need to use patience.
 Sexual clamps work by restricting blood flow to a particular area.
-In short bursts it is pleasurable and very enjoyable.
+In short bursts they are pleasurable and very enjoyable.
 However, it's important that you don't push it too quickly.
 Start with small bursts of use.
-Most experts recommend starting with 15 to 20 minutes as a maximum.
+Most experts recommend starting with 3 to 5 minutes as a maximum (depending on the strength of your clamp).
 Promptly remove the clamps if the skin seems less flushed or if you begin to experience pain.
 As you regularly use the clamps, you'll begin to understand exactly how long you can wear them safely.
 For safety, it's always better to take them off early than to leave them on too long.